In this post

 I'm talking about applications, but actually these are data fields to be used in the career profiles.
 This has its positive and negative aspects as we will see later on.
 But I will start with the 5 versions that we can find in the application store at the moment.

 The first thing that stands out is that the data fields are not created by Garmin, but by a new developer called GarminLabs.
-It's a way of "disguising" the fact that we are dealing with something in the development phase and that the data has to be treated with tweezers.
-Because talking about "beta" always looks worse to the gallery (although it works for Google).
+This is a way of "disguising" that we are dealing with something in the development phase and that the data should be treated with care.
+Because talking about "beta" always looks worse in front of the gallery (although it works for Google).

 There are five versions available and each one shows different information on the clock.
 What you should be aware of is that no matter which one you are using, the data recorded in the activity file will always be the same and you will be able to consult it later in the synchronised training.
 But the field must be active in the profile you are using, not just downloading it.